qax-os/excelize/CONTRIBUTING.md

 ### Merge approval

-Excelize maintainers use LGTM (Looks Good To Me) in comments on the code review to indicate acceptance.
+The excelize maintainers use LGTM (Looks Good To Me) in comments on the code review to indicate acceptance.

 ### Sign your work